 Then you will call, and the Lord will answer; you will cry for help, and he will say: Here am I.”

 This blog is filled with Daniel Fast approved recipes–pick and choose what you need.
-You can also pre-order The Daniel Fast Meal Planner, set to release by midnight of 12/31/12 (by yours truly), at a discounted price:
+You can also get The Daniel Fast Meal Planner.

 Front of the ebook

 Back of the ebook

 The ebook has 21 days of menu planners, recipes, and helpful tips and tricks.
 There are 96 recipes:

 - 10 Dips and Dressings

 - 11 bonus recipes for the members of your household who are not doing the Daniel Fast, but could benefit from all plant based eating.
 Recipes range from soups, salads, main dishes and desserts.

 Daniel Fast Support

 Whether you buy my ebook or not, I would like to encourage you to join an online (Facebook) group I created, where you can find support from others, and provide your support, and maybe even share recipes, as well.
 You can request to be accepted by clicking on the link: Daniel Fast Done Right & Joyfully